svey-xyz/site-template/README.md

 ### Creating an article

 Article schemas are kept in `sanity/schemas/articles/`.
 Once you have created your article be sure to add it to the imports and export of `sanity/schemas/articles/index.ts`.
+To enforce consistent naming and maintain strong typing when importing to the frontend the article types must be defined in `sanity/schemas/articles/types.ts`, and imported where needed.

-On the frontend articles share a default singleton page but new singletons can be added for each article type. `components/Pages/articles/` is the directory for creating new article pages; ensure that you add your page to `components/Pages/ArticleRoute.tsx`
+On the frontend articles share a default singleton page but new singletons can be added for each article type. `components/Pages/articles/` is the directory for creating new article pages; ensure that you add your page to `components/Pages/ArticleRoute.tsx`.

 ### Creating a block